FPRC Continue To Providing Shelter, Rehabilitation To Victims - UrduPoint

 FPRC Continue To Providing Shelter, Rehabilitation To Victims

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2020 ) :Family Protection and Rehabilitation Centre for Women (FPRC) attached department of Ministry of Human Rights had provided shelter and free psychological counseling services to a number of registered cases including 850 victim, 1265 accommodated,121 reconciliation vocational.
+ISLAMABAD, Nov 1 (UrduPoint / Pakistan Point News - 1st Nov, 2020 ) :Family Protection and Rehabilitation Centre for Women (FPRC) attached department of Ministry of Human Rights had provided shelter and free psychological counseling services to a number of registered cases including 850 victims, 1265 accommodated,121 reconciliation vocational.

 FPRC also provided the training to 159 women informal education and counseling cases 23716 were addressed.

-According to the data released by Ministry of Human Rights, the Center protects and promotes women rights through refuge,rehabilitation,and legal and medical.
+According to the data released by Ministry of Human Rights, the Center protects and promotes women rights through refuge, rehabilitation, legal and medical aid.

-Through trained and professional staff, the Shelter Home is committed to offering assistance to victims of violence round the clock, it stated.
+Through trained and professional staff, the Shelter Home is committed for offering assistance to victims of violence round the clock, it stated.